AICC/CMI-5_Spec_Current/cmi5_spec.md

 <tr><th align="left">Name</th><td>{ "en-US" : "Abandoned" }</td></tr>
 <tr><th align="left">Description</th><td>The verb "Abandoned" indicates that the AU session was abnormally terminated by a learner's action (or due to a system failure).</td>
 </tr><tr><th align="left">AU Obligations</th><td>None.</td></tr>
 </tr><tr><th align="left">LMS Obligations</th><td>The LMS MUST use the "Terminated" statement to determine that the AU session has ended.
-In the absence of an "Terminated" statement, the LMS will make the determination if an AU abnormally terminated a session by monitoring new statement or state API calls made for the same leaner/course registration for a different AU.
+In the absence of a "Terminated" statement, the LMS will make the determination if an AU abnormally terminated a session by monitoring new statement or state API calls made for the same leaner/course registration for a different AU.
 The LMS MUST record an "Abandoned" statement on behalf of the AU indicating an abnormal session termination.
 After recording an "Abandoned" statement, the LMS MUST NOT allow any additional statements to be recorded for that session.

 </td></tr>
 </tr><tr><th align="left">Usage</th><td>See LMS obligations.</td></tr>